 The Bottom Line: Is TaxAct Worth It?

-Despite some of its shortcomings, TaxAct is a solid choice for DIY tax preparation this year.
-Beginners should steer clear, but if you’ve already prepared your own taxes in the past, this program is more than sufficient and could save you some money in the process.
+Despite some of its shortcomings, TaxAct is a solid choice for DIY tax preparation.
+Beginners may want to steer clear, but if you’ve prepared your own taxes in the past, this program is more than sufficient and could save you some money in the process.

 In the end, users will have to weigh their support needs against costs to determine which program is the right choice for their tax return situation.

 Have you used TaxAct to file your returns?
 Let us know what you think in the comments!